nevindnl/GoogledArtsandCulture/README.md

 [heroku]: http://googled.space

 Googled is a web application inspired by [Google's Cultural Institute](http://www.google.com/culturalinstitute/beta/u/0/).
-The stack is a PostgreSQL database, a Ruby on Rails backend, and a React (with a Redux architectural framework) frontend.
+The stack is a PostgreSQL database, a Ruby on Rails backend, and a React/Redux frontend.

 <img src="./screenshots/splash.png" width="100%"></img>